2B or not 2B, a study of bottom-quark-philic semi-visible jets: Search strategy

-The leading background processes are multijet, and top quark pair production, referred to as \ttbar.
-The semileptonic and dileptonic decay modes of \ttbar were seen to produce almost identical kinematic distributions and yields, so we combined them together in non-hadronic.
-The jet closest in azimuthal angle to the direction of the missing transverse momentum is termed the SVJ candidate.
-The discriminating variables we looked at:
+The leading background processes are multijet, $Z$ boson decaying invisibly after being produced with $b\overline{b}$ (referred to as $Z(\nu\nu)b\overline{b}$) and top quark pair production (referred to as \ttbar).
+The semi-leptonic and di-leptonic decay modes of \ttbar were seen to produce similar kinematic distributions and yields, so we combined them together in non-hadronic mode.